journal-club/wiki-data/fests/bitsmun.md

 <!-- TITLE: BITSMUN Hyderabad -->
 <!-- SUBTITLE: BITSMUN Hyderabad is a three-day Model United Nation conference organised by the BITSMUN Society, usually in Septemeber/October every year.-->

-BITSMUN Hyderabad is a three day MUN conference organized by [BITSMUN Society](/orgs/bitsmun-society) in the first semester of every academic year.
-The first independent edition of BITSMUN took place in the year 2012.
-BITSMUN 2011 was a collaboration with BITS Pilani, Pliani Campus.
+BITSMUN Hyderabad is a Model United Nations (MUN) conference organized by [BITSMUN Society](/orgs/bitsmun-society) in the first semester of every academic year.
+The first independent edition of BITSMUN took place in the year 2012, before which BITSMUN 2011 was organised in collaboration with BITS Pilani, Pliani Campus.
 # BITSMUN in Specific Years
 *Click on the year to get more information about BITSMUN in that year*